rails-api/active_model_serializers/docs/integrations/ember-and-json-api.md

 Note: This guide assumes that `ember-cli` is used for your ember app.

 The JSON API specification calls for hyphens for multi-word separators.
-AMS uses underscores.
+ActiveModelSerializers uses underscores.
 To solve this, in Ember, both the adapter and the serializer will need some modifications:

 ### Server-Side Changes